ssinelni-org/3scale-devportal/README.md

 - Homepage (signed in): removed all references to Echo API - Just see all your credentials
 - Documentation (signed in): Displays list of all available APIs, allows to click on each to show corresponding ActiveDocs
 - Main layout: All pages branded with {{ provider.name }} Liquid Drop

+How to use:
+- Simply replace the full contents of each page with that provided inside the files in this repo.
+Keep a backup of your original file's content!